◷ Reading Time: 12 minutes

 Save and Validate

 Make sure your document (i.e., this Decision Table) is saved ( Project --> Save menu).
-Then from the menu, select Document --> Validate and you should see the image below as the result of validation:
+Then from the main menu, select Document --> Validate and you will see the result of the validation in the Message List view.

-This means your Decision Table is all good and no issue (i.e., error, overlap, missing, etc.) could be found with it.
+No errors or conflicts displaying in the Message List view it means your Decision Table is working as intended and no issue (i.e., error, overlap, missing, etc.) could be found with it.

 Providing Input Values and Running the Rules

-At this stage, after providing the input values, your Decision Table goes into the Debug mode and you will see the screen below:
+After providing the JSON input values and executing the model, your Delivery Cost Calculator Decision Table goes into the Debug mode and you will see the relevant rule row highlighted as you step through the debug.

 You can use the menu Debug --> Next Step to run the currently selected (Yellow highlighted) rule.
 Then the debugger goes to the next one.
-Keep doing that until you reach rule #3, which meets the entered Total Weight of 56 conditions Total Weight is between 50 and 110.
+Keep doing that until you reach rule #3, which meets the Input value Total Weight of 56 conditions Total Weight is between 50 and 110.

 In your FlexRule Designer, switch the bottom pane to Parameter Window and you can see the parameter values: